 Essentially, what one needs to do in order to get pain and inflammation under control is to first address nutritional deficiencies, stress, and infection.
 Ideally, if you’re digesting your nutrients properly and taking them in sufficient, bioavailable amounts, that will help negate the need for stress management as nutrients such as B vitamins, particularly niacin and B6, or lithium orotate act in a way that negates stress on their own.
 I like niacin because it’s required in the NAD cycle of the cell which is the basis of cellular energy which translates to your quality of life.
 Niacin also has a tryptophan- sparing mechanism which allows you to enjoy your reserves of this serotonin, feel- good component rather than it being broken down and converted to niacin which is required for 400 chemical reactions in the body.
 Dr. Mercola states that Niacin, because of it’s role in comprising the NAD that’s needed to aid in feeding the cell, as well as DNA repair, may have the propensity to even save someone in the event of a nuclear explosion.
 The main way radiation effects the body is by breaking DNA.
 This is what NDA, which niacin is a derivative of, goes in and repairs.
 This is an important nutrient to have in your toolbox for addressing the root cause, as well as symptoms, of illness.

-As is always important, work to make sure you’re putting yourself in the right circumstances for you, your health, and for your ultimate path while you’re in this world.
-Stay away from toxic people who will undoubtedly breach your boundaries, weakening your energetic field and allowing parasites that take advantage of these discrepancies on a cellular level, leading to inflammation internally that matches one’s life circumstances.
-If you get in touch with your discernment and your calling, you will learn to know how it feels anytime you’re doing anything that’s a hindrance to your overall state of being and in turn causing inflammation and pain.
+As is always important, work to make sure you’re putting yourself in the right circumstances for you, your health, and even for your purpose.
+Try to avoid imbalanced relationships, and those who breach boundaries.
+Toxic relationships might be capable of weakening your energetic field, allowing pathogens that take advantage of these discrepancies on a cellular level, leading to inflammation internally that matches one’s life circumstances.
+It’s also highly important to treat yourself well, without judging and to always be accepting of who you are. finally, if you get in touch with your discernment by listening to what feels right to you and listening to your intuition, you might get a feel for when you’re doing something that’s a hindrance to your overall state of being and in turn causing inflammation and pain.

 *Affiliate Links: As a member of amazon associates, I provide links for you to products that I like and respect the manufacturing processes of.
 If you choose to buy it, this offers the potential to make a small percentage of commission from the product, at no additional cost to you.
 I am not an Amazon employee.